rebedorn/QueerReclaimLex/datasheet-for-dataset-template.md

 ## Collection process

-_\[T\]he answers to questions here may provide information that allow others to reconstruct the dataset without access to it._

 ### How was the data associated with each instance acquired?

 From earlier answer: We use [NB-TwitCorpus3M](https://arxiv.org/pdf/2303.04837), a collection of  3 million tweets authored by approximately 3,000 Twitter users who have non-binary pronouns in their profile biography.
 The presence of pronouns in this dataset is determined by the user's specification.
 In particular, pronouns are gleaned from any combination of {he, him, his, she, her, hers, they, them, theirs, their, xe, xem, ze, zem} separated by forward slashes or commas, with any or no white space in their profile descriptions.
 We compile potentially non-derogatory uses of slurs posted by non-binary users that are judged highly toxic by Detoxify.